-Deferred Revenue Expenditure is an expenditure which is revenue in nature and incurred during an accounting period, but its benefits are to be derived over a number of following accounting periods.
-These expenses are unusually large in amount and, essentially, the benefits are not consumed within the same accounting period.
+Deferred Revenue Expenditure is an expenditure that is revenue in nature and incurred during an accounting period, however, related benefits are to be derived in multiple future accounting periods.

-Let’s suppose that a company is introducing a new product to the market and decides to spend a large amount on its advertising in the current accounting period.
+Suppose that a company is introducing a new product to the market and decides to spend a large amount on its advertising in the current accounting period.
 This marketing spend is supposed to draw benefits beyond the current accounting period.

-The company decides to divide the expense over 3 yearly payments of 50K each as the benefits from the spend are expected to be derived for 3 years.
+The company decides to divide the expense over 3 yearly payments of 50K each as the benefits from the spending are expected to be derived for 3 years.